AdoDragicevic/To-do-list-React/README.md

 * local storage

 ### WHAT I LEARNED
 As I started learning React I made this app with class components.
-I also designed it to look beautiful and intuitive to use.
-When I learned TypeScript I returned to completely refactor the app with TS and my new gained react knowledge.
+I also designed it to look beautiful and intuitive.
+After learning TypeScript I returned to completely refactor the app with TS and my new gained react knowledge.
 Using Context might be an overkill for such a small app, but I wanted to demonstrate my knowledge.